 Design and Build

-There's no disputing that from the outside, the Clubman still looks like a MINI.
-If anything, the Clubman's increased length and width helps stretch this intriguing take on MINI design language, making it to some eyes even more attractive than the basic Hatch versions.
-The key change that owners of the previous generation models will notice is the availability at last of two rear passenger doors, both fitted with frameless windows for a coupe (or old school Subaru) feel.
+There's no disputing that from the outside, the Clubman looks like a MINI.
+If anything, this MK2 Clubman model's increased length and width help in referencing the classic MINI design language, making it to some eyes even more attractive than the basic Hatch versions.
+The key change that owners of the previous generation model will notice is the availability at last of two rear passenger doors, both fitted with frameless windows for a coupe (or old school Subaru) feel.

 The unique Minivan-style split rear doors for the loadbay remain though.
 What has changed here is the option buyers now have of opening them at the push of a button on the key fob or by waggling a foot under the rear bumper.
 The rear lights have been twisted 90 degrees and are now mounted on the rear doors, helping make the Clubman appear broader.
 The same effect is achieved by the wide-spaced twin exhausts on the Cooper S.